Monday, April 29, 2024

 Key Words:

-φιλος ("friend"; 15.13;14) Often the word "φιλος", related to φιλεω, is seen as a lesser type of love than αγαπη.
+φιλος (literally philos, meaning "friend"; 15.13;14) Often the word "φιλια", related to φιλεω, is seen as a lesser type of love than αγαπη (agape).
+You know the classic line -- αγαπη is divine love but φιλια is human.
 While there may indeed be a distinction, 15:13 brings them together: αγαπη plays itself in acts of love for φιλος.
-So, either we can rule out the possibility of a distinction between the two... or we can see a tension here that is beautifully resolved.
-If we take αγαπη to mean divine love, than we are left with this -- what is divine love?
+Perhaps this means that linguistically there is not much of a distinction between the two; OR we can see a tension here that beautifully births insight.
+What is divine love?
 Sacrifice for humans.
 Where do divine love and human love meet?
 In the cross!
 Where do divine and human love meet?
 In the lives of the disciples as we live out Christ's command to love one another, through the trials of life.

 ψυχη ("life" or "soul"; 15:13) Jesus uses the word here that we often translate as "soul" or "mind," as in "psychology."
 Its use in this verse reminds us it can also mean "life" in its entirety.
 To think of it another way, when Jesus dies on the cross, he is giving up everything, not simply his body. ...
-Likewise I think we will also give up everything. (or sentimentally, mothers for sure give up everything!)
+Likewise I think we will also give up everything.
+(Given this passage is often read around mother's day, perhaps a sentimental acknowledgment that mothers for sure give up everything!)

 εν υμιν ("in you"; 15:11) Throughout this section, the verbs (and pronouns) are in the second person PLURAL.
 Jesus says abide in me as I abide in all y'all.
 Or even "among all y'all."
 Helpful to remind people that abiding in Jesus has a communal dimension.